abhinayar/NodeExpressPugBoilerplate/README.md

 # Features

+## Heroku
+[Heroku]](https://www.heroku.com) is a container-based cloud Platform as a Service (PaaS).
+Developers use Heroku to deploy, manage, and scale modern apps.
+Our platform is elegant, flexible, and easy to use, offering developers the simplest path to getting their apps to market.

+The repo. includes a procfile which makes it easy to deploy to Heroku.
+See Usage for more details.

 ## Back-End
 ### Express
 [Express](http://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 ### Pug
 This application boilerplate is registered with [Pug](https://pugjs.org/api/getting-started.html)(ex Jade) view engine.